-The St. Olaf Curriculum, Graduate Requirements, and Degrees
+The St. Olaf Curriculum, Graduation Requirements, and Degrees

 The St. Olaf College curriculum engages students in a multidisciplinary, multicultural exploration of human knowledge and experience.
 The curriculum cultivates the basic skills students need to succeed in college and beyond and introduces students to the traditional liberal arts disciplines.
 The combination of general education, major, and elective courses helps students develop both breadth and depth in their college education.

 At the same time, the curriculum provides opportunities for integrative study through general education courses that meet more than one requirement and through a variety of interdisciplinary majors and concentrations.
 This blend of traditional and innovative instruction nurtures a critical, creative, and flexible intelligence.
 The St. Olaf curriculum prepares students for the lifelong learning so essential to their continued personal and professional development.

 A student admitted to St. Olaf College is considered a degree candidate and registers under the regulations and degree requirements listed in the St. Olaf Academic Catalog for the academic year the student first enters St. Olaf as a degree candidate.